bag-man/NewPost/README.md

 ### Reddit PM's
 Just fill in the usernames you want to be notified in the array. i.e `"users": [ "Isa", "Owen" ],`

+### Telegram
+In Telegram, message `/newbot` to @BotFather.
+Follow the steps and you will receive a token at the end, copy this token to your `config.json`.

+To get the chat ID, send your bot a message and open https://api.telegram.org/bot[TOKEN]/getUpdates in your browser, you will find an ID there.

 ### Features
 Then just set enabled to true on the notifications you want.
 You can also disable modqueue or post checking by setting mosqueue or new_posts to false.
 If you want to listen for only certain keywords you can add a list and enable that too.